JLSteenwyk/orthofisher/docs/arguments/index.rst

 Required
 ########
 **-f, \-\-fasta**:
-A two column tab delimited file that points to the location of fasta files that will be searched using HMMs in the first column.
-Typically, these are protein fasta files from the entire genome/ transcriptome of an organism.
+A one or two column tab delimited file that points to the location of fasta files that will be searched using HMMs in the first column.
+Typically, these are protein fasta files from the entire genome/transcriptome of an organism.
 The second column of the file specifies the identifier for the organism.
+If there is no second column, the gene identifier will be used.

 **-m, \-\-hmm**:
 A single column file with the location of HMMs that you wish to identify or fish out of a given proteome.